Blueprint Travelers

 Jump to

-Sydney, Australia is the most iconic city of this enormous country and potentially the world, anchored around the iconic landmarks of the Sydney Opera House and Sydney Harbour Bridge.
+Sydney, Australia is the most iconic city of this enormous country and is world famous for its iconic landmarks of the Sydney Opera House, Sydney Harbour, and Sydney Harbour Bridge.
 Beyond the icons, the city has a strong beach culture, making it a unique balance between coastal and urban lifestyles.
-There is so much to explore and here are some of the top things to do in the Sydney.
+There is so much to explore and here are some of the top things to do in Sydney.

 Looking for an itinerary that gives you an introduction to the city?
 Read more here.